geordgez/geordgez.github.io/specs/index.md

 <br>
 **Intern, May 2015 - Aug 2015**

-I'm currently a member of the Analytics practice of Booz Allen's Commercial practice.
+I'm part of the Advanced Analytics group within Booz Allen's Commercial practice.
 I've supported client engagements and proposal efforts across the commercial and government sectors in a variety of roles.